Divorce and Khula

 - Attestation from Foreign Office and Embassy

 As far as Child Custody is concerned then the first right and the priority is for the mother.
 This right is secured and counted from the birth date of children until the last date defined and fixed by Law.
 It can be different in different religions.
 The decisions or verdicts of court in this regard, or definitions by Law, or the maximum age fixed by Law, can be checked with Family Lawyers in Dubai.
-As far as the Foster Parents are concerned, they always have to fulfil a few conditions, to retain the foster- ship.
+As far as the Foster Parents are concerned, they always have to fulfill a few conditions, to retain the foster- ship.
 If they do not meet the criteria then they might have to be taken back.
 What are those conditions, can be checked with experts or online.

 We have been asked several times by the people that the Laws of UAE related to “Family and Domestic” matters are very much restricted or strict.
 There is nothing like that.
 There is no mandatory rule that Sharia Law will be applied to Non-Muslims.
 Even the amendments in 2020 brought a big change.
 Apart from this, Family Courts and the Family Lawyers are always available to assist people and help them to resolve the disputes amicably or finally through the court.
 One, living in UAE is fully secured in UAE being an expatriate.

 As we mentioned above, Family Lawyers should be consulted by the people before taking any kind of decision or legal action.
-The initial consultation or counselling will save people from any kind of trouble in the future.
+The initial consultation or counseling will save people from any kind of trouble in the future.
 A little spending on a pre-court session known as Legal Consultation will create a real-time value.